 The Holiday Inn in Flint, Michigan was the site of one of the most notorious examples of extreme rock ’n’ roll behaviour in history.

-The drummer had already left a trail of chaos on the road, diving into swimming pools from hotel rooftops and blowing up toilets with cherry bombs, but it was in Flint where his behaviour reached its peak.
+The Who drummer Keith Moon had already left a trail of chaos on the road, diving into swimming pools from hotel rooftops and blowing up toilets with cherry bombs, but it was in Flint where his behaviour reached its peak.

 Following a large-scale food fight, the evening’s entertainment reached its climax when Moon steered a Lincoln Continental into the hotel’s swimming pool.
 Or at least that’s what he claimed he did…

 Harvey Lisberg [manager, Herman’s Hermits]: Keith was bonkers.
 He had two personalities – one was wild and insane, and the other was a superb musician.

 Peter Cavanaugh [DJ, WTAC Radio, Flint, Michigan]: I was at the show with a bunch of listeners, some of our DJs and some Detroit radio people who had come up.
 The Who just destroyed the stage.
 Everybody was blown away.
 After the show we went to The Holiday Inn.

 Barry Whitwam [drummer, Herman’s Hermits]: It all started very innocently.
 It was Keith’s birthday party, and one or two birthday cakes had been delivered for him.

 Keith Moon [speaking in 1972]: The Premier Drum Company had given me a huge birthday cake with, like, five drums stacked up on top of each other.